nodejs/admin/README.md

 ## Node.js 1Password

 Thanks to 1Password's [open-source program](https://github.com/1Password/1password-teams-open-source), Node.js has been comped a paid version of 1Password.

+### Current account owners:
 There will always be two owners of this account - the TSC and CommComm chairpeopple.

-### Current account owners:
+These owners are expected to use their access only to maintain the account and not for access to credientials that they do not otherwise explicitly have access to through [Groups](#1password-groups) within.

 - [@bnb](https://github.com/bnb) - **Tierney Cyren**, CommComm Chair
 - [@mhdawson](https://github.com/mhdawson) - **Michael Dawson**, TSC Chair

 ### 1Password Groups

 Groups are created in 1Password with a 1:1 mapping of Node.js organization teams, as requested.
+Groups are asssigned to Vaults, which contain distinct sets of credentials that should only be used by the Groups that are provided access to them.
 If there is a team in the Node.js organization that would like to have a Group for your Node.js organization team, please PR an addition to the list below and request the current account owners as reviewers on the PR.

 #### Current Groups